myayush/Tic-Tac-toe-ai-ayush/README.md

 **Usage**
 <br>
-Copy the code and run on a c++ compiler,and follow the instructions printed on terminal
+Copy the code and run on a c++ compiler,and follow the instructions that get shown